 Most classes teach computer science theory.
 In this class we teach practical programming.
 In most classes you learn to write correct programs.
 In this class you’ll learn to be a better programmer.
 We focus on writing simple, readable, maintainable code and on presenting your work to other programmers.

 In this course, you will have to attend the lectures on Mondays, following which you will be given an assignment.
 You will be given a deadline to finish this assignment following good coding practices and conventions.
 You will have to attend discussion sections on Thursdays and Fridays where you will be asked to present your work to other students in your section.
 You are expected to be able to answer questions or queries that other students or your section leader may have about your code.

 Additionally, we will emphasize peer code reviews.
-To accomplish this, we will eventually be assigning each student to read another student’s code.
+To accomplish this, we will eventually be assigning each student to read another student’s code before discussion section each week.
 Details about this procedure will be forthcoming.

 - There will be an assignment roughly every week.